Complete HRDF Guide Malaysia (2026)

 Pay Monthly Levy

-Contribute 1% of employee wages monthly.
+Contribute 1% (or 0.5% for the optional tier) of employee wages monthly, due by the 15th.
 This builds your training fund balance.

 Choose Training Provider